 After Nationals, I went on to be an Equine groom for various different trainers where I became familiar with many different disciplines.
-I worked for a Natural Horsemanship barn, a Saddlebred barn, a Dressage barn, and eventually, I found my way back to working for an Arabian horse trainer (and ended up buying another horse, Oops!).
+I worked for a Natural Horsemanship barn, a Saddlebred barn, a Dressage barn, a Hunter Jumper barn, and eventually, I found my way back to working for an Arabian horse trainer (and ended up buying another horse, Oops!).

 Meet my horses!

 • Gender: Gelding

 • Favorite Treat: Bananas

 • Fun Fact: He does tricks!
 Ollie knows how to smile, bow, and give kisses.